ucsb-cs56/ucsb-cs56.github.io/_topics/java_sorting.md

 indent: true
 ---

+For code examples in this lesson, see: <https://github.com/UCSB-CS56-pconrad/java-sorting-and-comparators>

 # Don't write your own sort

 If you are writing your own sorting algorithm in Java, *unless* you are doing so for the purpose of *learning* how to write a sorting algorithm (e.g. Insertion Sort, Quicksort, Mergesort, etc.), then you are probably doing something wrong.